rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

 4. Open another window and log in to the server as the user that you created previously.
 Keep your original connection active in case you need to troubleshoot the configuration.

-    To connect to SSH with the new configuration you might need to specify the port number and key to use.
+    To connect to SSH with the new configuration, you might need to specify the port number and key to use.
 For example:

         ssh -p 9001 -i ~/.ssh/id_rsa {username}@{remotePublicIPAddress}